-- (c) The [F]field [O]office [M]managers will provide each [C]compliance [O]officer a list of inspections that are assigned in descending order from [lists] tiers A through [D]J. The [C]compliance [O]officer will make a reasonable effort to inspect each place of employment [employer] on that list prior to receiving another list[-]; however, failure to inspect all places of employment [employers] on a list will not invalidate subsequent inspections.
-The [C]compliance [O]officer's list will generally be followed in descending order but may be inspected in any order to [utilize]use the [C]compliance [O]officer's time efficiently. - [(d) No more than one scheduled comprehensive safety inspection will be made at any particular fixed place of employment in any 24-month period unless the place of employment has five or more accepted disabling claims or has processes or operations which vary within the 24-month period.] - (5) Scheduling Safety Inspections for [ef] Construction and [Logging] Forest Activities [Employers for Safety Inspections]. - (a) Construction and [logging] forest activities scheduling lists will be used by safety enforcement managers and compliance staff to focus enforcement efforts on employers with the most hazardous places of employment.
-Employers will be selected and placed on one of two lists based on the following criteria: - (A) Construction List The following written neutral administrative [criteria] standards will be used to select and rank employers on this list[:].
-Construction employers [which] that have one or more accepted disabling claims in the first 12 of the previous 18 months and are ranked in the top 500 construction employers.
-The employers on this list will be ranked statewide using [\forall ]violation [\overline{H}]history, [\overline{W}]weighted [\overline{G}]claims [\overline{R}]rate, and [\overline{W}]weighted [\overline{G}]claims [\overline{G}]count as described in subsection (b) of this section.
-The 500 employers with the most points will be placed on a list. - (B) [Legging] Forest Activities List The following written neutral administrative [eriteria] standards will be used to select and rank employers on this list[:].
-[Legging] Forest Activities employers [which] that have one or more accepted disabling claims in the first 12 of the previous 18 months and are ranked in the top 50 [legging] forest activities employers.
-The employers on this list will be ranked statewide using [V]violation [H]history, [W]weighted [C]claims [R]rate, and [W]weighted [C]claims [C]count as described in subsection (b) of this section.
-The 50 employers with the most points will be placed on a list. - (b) Ranking Factors: Construction and [logging] forest activities employers are ranked using [\(\frac{1}{2}\)]\(\frac{1}{2}\) iolation [\(\frac{1}{2}\)]\(\f - (A) Violation History: Employers with a violation history will be assigned points for each violation on citations that have become a final order within the previous 36 months.
-Willful violations are assigned five points, failure to abate violations four points, repeat violations three points, serious violations two points, and other-than-serious violations one point.
-[An a]Average points per citation will be determined with the employer having the most points receiving a ranking of one followed by the employer with the next highest
+- (F) A location has received certification as meeting the British Standards Institute's OHSAS 18001 standards (Occupational Health and Safety Management Systems).
+Evidence of certification must be provided before the start of an inspection. - (G) A location has a MOD rate of 0.50 and they provide evidence to that effect before the start of an inspection. - (c) The field office managers will provide each compliance officer a list of inspections that are assigned in descending order from tiers A through J. The compliance officer will make a reasonable effort to inspect each place of employment on that list prior to receiving another list; however, failure to inspect all places of employment on a list will not invalidate subsequent inspections.
+The compliance officer's list will generally be followed in descending order but may be inspected in any order to use the compliance officer's time efficiently. - (5) Scheduling Safety Inspections for Construction and Forest Activities. - (a) Construction and forest activities scheduling lists will be used by safety enforcement managers and compliance staff to focus enforcement efforts on employers with the most hazardous places of employment.
+Employers will be selected and placed on one of two lists based on the following criteria: - (A) Construction List The following written neutral administrative standards will be used to select and rank employers on this list.
+Construction employers that have one or more accepted disabling claims in the first 12 of the previous 18 months and are ranked in the top 500 construction employers.
+The employers on this list will be ranked statewide using violation history, weighted claims rate, and weighted claims count as described in subsection (b) of this section.
+The 500 employers with the most points will be placed on a list. - (B) Forest Activities List The following written neutral administrative standards will be used to select and rank employers on this list.
+Forest Activities employers that have one or more accepted disabling claims in the first 12 of the previous 18 months and are ranked in the top 50 forest activities employers.
+The employers on this list will be ranked statewide using violation history, weighted claims rate, and weighted claims count as described in subsection (b) of this section.
+The 50 employers with the most points will be placed on a list. - (b) Ranking Factors: Construction and forest activities employers are ranked using violation history, weighted claims rate, and weighted claims count.
+The rankings from each factor are combined to produce a score for each employer, and the employers are ranked based on their score.
+The top 500 construction employers will be on one list and the top 50 forest activities employers will be on another list: